franava/mad/README.md

 ## What is mad?

 As previously stated, **mad** is an easy command to view a markdown file using your browser.
-The script uses [pandoc](https://github.com/jgm/pandoc) to convert the markdown file in an html file, stores it in a temporary folder and opens it using the previously selected browser (the default is set to firefox).
+The script uses [pandoc](https://github.com/jgm/pandoc) to convert the markdown file in an html file, stores it in a temporary folder and opens it using a previously selected browser (the default is set to firefox).
-The **mad** script also allows for opening multiple files in the same browser instance while keeping track of each file opened.
+The **mad** script also allows you to open multiple files in the same browser instance while keeping track of each file opened.

 ## Why should I use mad?

 Well, in principle you should not.
-Expecially if u are an IDE user, you might never had the need for such a tool.
+Expecially if you are an IDE user, you might never had the need for such a tool.
-But in the remote chance that you are a "command line" type of guy, this might actually come in hand.
+But in the remote chance you are a "command line" type of guy, this might actually come in handy.

-Imagine you are browsing the git repository of a project you found on the development platform you are currently using at work.
+Imagine you are browsing a git repository you found on the development platform you are currently using at work.
-Chances are you dont have many tool insisting on said platform; chances are you are using vim/less or whatever built-in tool to just inspect whatever you find.
+Chances are you dont have many tool insisting on said platform; chances are you are using vim/less or whatever built-in tool to just inspect whichever type of file you find.
 In this case, **mad** is the script that you were looking for.

 ## How shall I use mad